timoxley/best-practices/README.md

 ## Rewriting > Patching
 If you are changing more than 25% of a class or method, consider simply rewriting it.
 You will write the code more cleanly.

+## Refining existing features > Adding new features.

+The problem: it is too easy to lose sight of what users often care about more, which is the performance and usability of the applications and features they already use most often.

+Source: Tim Anderson "Making better software: forget new features, just do the same stuff better" http://www.itjoblog.co.uk/2011/06/making-better-software.html

 ## Write unit tests.
 Every programmer knows they should write tests for